Buta Kola: Cosmology

 Feudal relations of tribute and fealty mark the relations among the humans in the tangible world, among spirits in the intangible world and between humans and spirits across tangible and intangible worlds.
 While the world of humans is ruled by a mortal king, the world of the spirits is ruled by Bermeru, the lord of the forest and of the būtas.
 And just as the landed aristocracy depended on protection and support from their king, the world of humans depends on protection and support from the spirits.
 Thus once in a year at the time of kōla or nēma, the lord of the human world (patriarch, landlord, king) has to be reconfirmed in his authority by reporting to the spirit to which he is accountable.
 While the temporal lord's authority is dependent on the spirit; the authority of the spirit is guaranteed by the active participation of the villagers in the ritual.
 Thereby a certain degree of political legitimacy is upheld by the active participation of the villagers.
 Their withdrawal from the ritual can seriously affect the authority of the landlord.

 As Claus observes, the principal mediators in this network of feudal transactions are communities who once upon a time may have led a liminal life between grāmya and jāṅgala/āraṇya.
-Tribal communities living in and off the forest and trading in forest products were predestined to serve as spirit impersonators as their life world, the forest, is only the tangible side of the world of the spirits.
-In pursuit of their livelihood they regularly transgress structural boundaries between village and forest.
-They live on the margins of the village, in the wasteland between forest and field, thus they are themselves, in a sense, liminal.
-That such liminal people should be mediums for the spirits seems entirely apt.
-Today communities like Nalike, Parava or Pambada who impersonate different kinds of būtas and daivas can no longer be characterised as tribal.
-They are mostly landless agricultural labourers in the wet season and spirit impersonators in the dry season.